-Onshore Environmental (2019) conducted a pre-clearing Targeted WRP Survey during 23 and 24 October 2019 and followed a similar methodology to that reported here.
-A total of 11 dreys and two suitable hollows were recorded within the Reserve during daytime searches, with totals of 17 and 21 WRPs recorded within the Reserve during the associated two nights of nocturnal searches.
+A pre-clearing Targeted WRP Survey was conducted during 23 - 24 October 2019 and followed a similar methodology to that reported here.
+A total of 11 dreys and two suitable hollows were recorded within the Reserve during daytime searches, with totals of 17 and 21 WRPs recorded within the Reserve during the associated two nights of nocturnal searches (Onshore Environmental 2019).